 During the first three days of Raja, it is believed that the mother Goddess Earth undergoes menstruation.
 The fourth day is known as Basumati Snana, or ceremonial bath of Bhudevi.
 The word ‘Raja’ is the Odia word for ‘menstruation’, derived from ‘Rajaswala’, which is interpreted to mean ‘a menstruating woman’.
 Menstruation is considered a sign of fertility, and so Raja celebrates femininity and the ability of women to give birth to another life.

 Raja Sajabaja – 13 June 2023 (Tuesday)

-Raja festival will be celebrated in Odisha from 14 June 2017 (Wednesday) onwards.
-With only a few days to go before the three-day Raja festival begins, women in the state are thronging clothes and accessory stores for last-minute shopping.
+The day before Pahili Raja is called Raja Sajabaja.
+Girls decorate their hands with Mehendi in preparation for the three-day Raja festival.
+They also go to clothes and accessory stores for last-minute shopping.
 With Raja being synonymous with swings, girls are also seen crowding around hammock vendors, who are making some quick bucks.
 The rope and plastic ones are the most popular.

 Barasake thare aasichhi Raja,

 The second day is called Raja Sankranti or Mithuna Sankranti.
 It marks the commencement of the solar month of Mithuna, from which the rainy season begins.
 People do not go barefoot on the earth during the Raja festival because it is thought that the earth needs rest before the monsoon rains fall on it.
 Women take a break from housework, and farmers take a break from farming.

 Everyone participates in games, with the women spending time indoors and on specially designed swings.
 These swings are referred to as ‘baunsa doli’, ‘pata doli’, ‘charki doli’, and ‘Rama doli’, among other names.